christianzhou1/portfolio-react/README.md

 # Portfolio

-This is the first iteration of my portfolio website, created with HTML, CSS, and JavaScript.
+This is my portfolio website using react and typescript.
 Current URL: https://portfolio-psi-ashy-43.vercel.app/

 ## Project Intent